-A baby with Down's syndrome is born with more of chromosome 21 in some or all of their cells.
+A baby with Down's syndrome is born with more of chromosome 21 in some or all of the cells that make up their DNA.
 It's also known as Trisomy 21.

 People with Down's syndrome may lead active, healthy and independent lives into their 60s, 70s and beyond.